barryllium/WWDC-session-notes/2024/Enhance your UI animations and transitions.md

 ### **Animating representables**

-* Use the `.animate { ... }` method on teh context
+* Use the `.animate { ... }` method on the context
-    * Allows application of any animation on the Transaction associated with the update, to any UIView changes made in teh `updateUIView` method
+    * Allows application of any animation on the Transaction associated with the update, to any UIView changes made in the `updateUIView` method
     * Runs animation across SwiftUI View and UIViews in sync

 ```swift